surister/blog/content/blog/uuids-in-distributed-databases.md

 the same id again, otherwise it wouldn't be unique.

 We could create a massive blob of pseudo-random data that would assure us it would never be generated again in the lifespan of the universe; avoiding collisions, but that'd be not efficient.
 Imagine generating a 1GB unique id for every row in your database, it's just not feasible.
 Like in encryption, there is a careful balance between how much uniqueness we want and how much we pay for it.

 That's why there is not a single way of creating an uncoordinated identifier, and depending on its components and how its created, it will have different uniqueness guarantees, and other properties.

 Some common components are:

-- just pseudo-random data
+- pseudo-random data
 - timestamps
 - metadata (thread number, MAC address, process id)
 - counters